 A BRIEF ORGANIZATIONAL HISTORY

-From 1974-1997 the Foundation served as a primary vehicle for producing and facilitating educational workshops, retreats, lectures, and gatherings led by Ram Dass (a.k.a., Richard Alpert, Ph.D., see: www.ramdass.org ), as well a host other well-known teachers from diverse Eastern and Western contemplative spiritual traditions and practices.
-During this period, the Foundation was responsible for producing more than 1200 events throughout the United States, Canada, South & Central America, Europe, Japan, Australia, New Zealand, India and the Far-East.
-The Foundation has also served as the co-publisher of Be Here Now, by Ram Dass (Crown Publishers, 1971), the epic spiritual-guide which has sold more than 2 million copies world-wide.
+From 1974-1997 the foundation served as a primary vehicle for administering and producing educational media, workshops, retreats, community gatherings and programs initiated by Ram Dass (a.k.a., Richard Alpert, Ph.D., see www.ramdass.org ), the internationally renowned author, scholar, "new age" pioneer and humanitarian.
+Additionally, the foundation served as a foremost and supportive vehicle for a host of other prominent spiritual teachers, scholars and social activists and elders representing a wide-diversity of Eastern and Western spiritual and contemplative traditions and practices, including: Vajrayana, Therevada and Mahayana Buddhism; Hinduism; meditation and various forms of yoga; various Native American traditions; cognitive and behavioral sciences; and shamanic traditions.
+Throughout this period the foundation was responsible for producing more than 1200 public events in the U.S., Canada, South and Central America, Europe, Japan, Australia, New Zealand, India, and Nepal.
+Hanuman Foundation has also served as publisher of Be Here Now (Crown Publishers, 1971), the timeless and epic spiritual-guide by Ram Dass, which has sold more than 2 million copies worldwide.